abilian/lab.abilian.com/pages/index.md

 [Cython+](./Projects/Cython+/00 Cython+/): The "Cython+" project aimed to transfer the extremely powerful multi-core concurrent programming model of the Go language to the Python language by relying on scientific and technological approaches stemming from three decades of French know-how in the field of concurrent object programming around Actalk.

 [Wendelin](./Projects/Wendelin (2014-2019)): The Wendelin project was a bold initiative to develop a superior open-source big data engine.
 It was designed as a hybrid solution that combined scikit-learn's machine learning capabilities with NEO's distributed storage framework, aiming to bridge powerful data analytics with scalable and efficient storage.
 By doing so, Wendelin offered out-of-core processing functionality for large datasets, leveraging Python’s rich ecosystem, particularly Numpy.

+## Our websites

+[Euro Stack](https://www.euro-stack.com) - Euro Stack is a comprehensive directory of European-made and European-supported digital solutions, including cloud services, open-source technologies, and interoperable tools.
+Our mission is to promote European technological sovereignty by connecting individuals, businesses, and public organizations with solutions designed to align with European values of transparency, privacy, and sustainability.

+[Abilian](https://www.abilian.com) - Abilian is a France-based company dedicated to advancing open-source technologies and digital commons.
+Abilian brings years of experience in building and supporting solutions that align with Europe’s values and priorities.

 ## Our technology knowledge base